ideabase/starter-kit/README.md

 - Open your new local website in a web browser (you may need to type the protocol "http://" before the hostname)
 - In the admin control panel, enter settings > general and change the system name
 - In the admin control panel, enter settings > sites and rename the site and site group to update the `siteUrl` global variable
+- In the admin control panel, enter utilities > system report and check that all PHP requirements for Craft are fulfilled
 - Be sure to create useful layouts that will be reusable throughout parts of your site (see the [twig documentation](https://twig.symfony.com/doc/2.x/tags/extends.html))

 ## Resources